User Interface Overview

 The feature view panel in the center of the user interface right of the main menu initially displays the Welcome feature view.
 It changes display based on your selected item in the main menu.

-Figure: “Typical Example Interface with a List” shows a typical user interface appearance of the repository manager with the Users feature view in the feature view panel.
+The example below shows a typical user interface appearance of the repository manager with the Users feature view in the feature view panel.
 It shows a list of users.

 The column headers in most lists can be clicked to invoke a sorting of the list by the respective column as well as activate and deactivate some of the columns.